aloneZDC/weibo/README.md

 ## How can I thank you?
 Why not star the github repo and share the link for this repository on Twitter?
-Spread the word!

 Don't forget to [follow me on twitter](https://twitter.com/gocanto)!